the bike show

 Andy Allan, cartographer and computer programmer.
 Waterloo to South Bermondsey.
 Broadcast on 4 February 2008.
 LISTEN

-For the technologically-minded out there (and there have been several requests for this information), Jack conducts rolling interviews using an ElectroVoice RE50 reporter’s microphone and an Edirol R-09 solid state recorder.
+For the technologically-minded out there (and there have been several requests for this information), Jack conducts rolling interviews using an ElectroVoice RE50 reporter’s microphone and an Fostex FR2-LE solid state recorder.
 The ElectroVoice has amazing wind resistance and is very ruggedly built, so can be dropped without much risk of damage.
-The Edirol is light and convenient - even though the preamp is not spectacular and it lacks XLR inputs.
+The Fostex was a big upgrade from an Edirol R-09 which served valiantly for three years until it started falling apart.